kronosapiens/foundations/basic_concepts.md

 ```

 The key takeaway here is that every file in your computer has a location, and this location can be described by the full, or "absolute" path.
-For example, the text file on the desktop can be described in the following way:
+For example, the `file.txt` file on the desktop can be described in the following way:

 ```
 /Users/<username>/Desktop/file.txt
 ```

 No matter where you are in your computer, this path will always reference the same file.
-However, it would be tedius to have to type this verbose path every time you needed to reference a file.
+However, it would be tedious to have to type this verbose path every time you needed to reference a file.
 Most of the time, we refer to files via their "relative paths".
 But relative to what?
+Keep reading to find out.

 ## Understanding the Command Line